varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

   Extended variables.
 Supported variables are:

   Varnish:time_firstbyte
-    Time from when the request processing starts until the first byte is sent to the client.
+    Time from when the request processing starts until the first byte is sent to the client, in seconds.
 For backend mode: Time from the request was sent to the backend to the entire header had been received.

   Varnish:hitmiss
     One of the 'hit' or 'miss' strings, depending on whether the request